-Priority Items in the Foundation of Our Business Activities Category reinforced going forward; and 3.
+Priority items in the foundation of our business activities category forward; and 3.
 Mechanisms to be developed as the foundation for everything.

 Items selected as important issues under the "foundation of our business activities" category have been categorized as follows, and priority items have been established under each issue: 1.
 Items of particular importance going forward (items that will have an ever-increasing impact on future finances); 2.
-Items that were emphasized in the past, but which will be steadily
+Items that were emphasized in the past, but which will be steadily reinforced going